Can Rodgers bring Celtic Champions League progress?

-Feyenoord v Celtic: Can Brendan Rodgers take Scots to Champions League progress?
+Feyenoord vs Celtic: Can Brendan Rodgers deliver Champions League progress for Scots?

 Last updated on .From the section Celtic